M0SAD67/Scarab/README.md

 1. Download the `.apk` file from the link above.
 2. Open the file on your Android device.
 3. Allow installation from unknown sources (if prompted).
-4. Launch **M O S A Cryptography** and start encrypting!
+4. Launch **Scarab** and start encrypting!

 ---

 ## 🎯 Overview

-**M O S A Cryptography** is a powerful educational and utility app built with Flutter, designed to demystify cryptographic algorithms.
+**Scarab** is a powerful educational and utility app built with Flutter, designed to demystify cryptographic algorithms.
 It offers detailed step-by-step visualizations, secure key generation, and a modern, user-friendly interface.

 ### ✨ Key Features